6LcHdGgbAAAAAH1sN0CXxmXn3OYf0cfmvUSPtbdp

 The Big Game on a Big Screen

 Don't make a rookie mistake and use an indoor TV outside.
-Even if you plan to take the TV back inside after the game, you run a risk of damaging it and voiding your warranty.
+Even if you plan to take the TV back inside after the game, you run the risk of damaging it and voiding your warranty.
 Instead, try an outdoor TV like the Samsung Terrace.
 It may seem like a bit of an investment, but the price of having to replace your indoor TV if it were to get damaged could be much higher than simply buying an outdoor TV.
 What's more, you can go beyond football - think of other sporting events, movies, or favorite shows that you can watch outdoors as well.
 An outdoor TV will allow you to turn your backyard into a party venue for any viewing event.
 Watching outside is much more fun than watching indoors, and it will be more comfortable than having everyone cram into your living room!

 Take a Seat